Deep neural networks algorithms for stochastic control problems on finite horizon: convergence analysis: Description of the algorithms

 \subsection{Control learning by hybrid iteration}

-Instead of keeping track of all the approximated optimal policies as in the {\it NNcontPI} Algo, we use an approximation of the value function at time $n+1$ in order to compute the optimal policy at time $n$.
-The approximated value function is then updated at time $n$ by relying on the martingale property \reff{Sn} under the optimal control.
-This leads to the following generic algorithm:
+Instead of keeping track of all the approximated optimal policies as in the {\it NNcontPI} algorithm, we use an approximation of the value function at time $n+1$ in order to compute the optimal policy at time $n$.
+The approximated value function is then updated at time $n$.
+This leads to the following algorithm:

 \rule{\linewidth}{.5pt}